Training for Spotted Lanternfly Quarantine Permits

 Manager Takes Spotted Lanternfly Permit Training from Penn State Ag Extension

 To get the permit, a fleet manager must take the “Train-the-trainer” course from the Penn State agriculture extension services.
 This course allows them to issue permits to trained drivers in your fleet.
 It's a free online course, and it takes two+ hours.
-As of Dec.
-1, 2018, New Jersey seems to be drafting off Pennsylvania’s training plan, and Virginia seems likely to follow suit.
-ITI hopes to offer this manager course early in 2019 to simplify record-keeping for your fleet.
+As of Feb.
+1, 2019, New Jersey, New York, and Delaware are drafting off Pennsylvania’s training plan.
+As independent businesses, Owner Operators should also take the free course from Penn State.

 Fleet Assigns Spotted Lanternfly Training to Drivers and Warehouse Workers